 This series of guides is issued to assist persons in discharging their statutory fire safety responsibilities under the Fire Services Act 1981.
 These guides refer to existing Buildings in the uses specified.

-Code of Practice for Fire Safety of Furnishings and Fittings in Places of Assembly
+Code of Practice for Fire Safety of Furnishings and Fittings in Places of Assembly1989

-Code of Practice for Safety at Sports Grounds – Department of Education
+Code of Practice for Safety at Sports Grounds, 1996 – Department of Education

-Code of Practice for Safety at Indoor Concerts – Department of the Environment and Local Government
+Code of Practice for Fire Safety at Indoor Concerts, 1998 – Department of the Environment and Local Government

 National Standards Authority of Ireland